 In California, a full-time workweek is classed as 40 hours and a full working day as eight hours; anything over this amount counts as overtime.
 There are three scenarios in which eligible employees qualify for overtime pay: length of shift, hours in a workweek, and consecutive days of working.
 Overtime comes into play for:

-2. Working in excess of 40 hours at the regular pay rate in a work week.
+- Working over 40 hours at the regular pay rate in a work week.

-3. Working more than six consecutive days in a single workweek (it is important for employees to be aware of their employer’s workweek, as it can vary).
+- Working more than six consecutive days in a single workweek (employees need to be aware of their employer’s workweek, as it can vary).

 How much is overtime pay in California?

-In addition, employees are required to receive double their regular wages for all hours worked in excess of 12 hours in a workday, or for more than eight hours on the seventh day of work in a workweek.
-Using the same example as above, the employee’s double-time rate would be $44 per hour.
+In addition, employees must receive double their regular wages for all hours worked more than 12 hours in a workday or for more than eight hours on the seventh day of work in a workweek.
+Using the same example above, the employee’s double-time rate would be $44 per hour.

 Which laws govern overtime in California?